 Our newsletter “Spout” is published quarterly and delivered to all members of the Association.

-ACA organises canal related talks and social events, usually on the second Monday of the month.
+ACA organises social events at various times of the year, as well as illustrated talks during the winter months.
 Check our news & events page for details.
-Entry is free, non-members are welcome and a bar service is available.
+Entry to our talks is free, non-members are very welcome, and the venues we use usually have a bar service available and car parking.

 ACA plays a major role in organising the annual Shackerstone Family Festival and boat rally in early September and fully supports the Ashby Canal Trust and their annual Moira Canal Festival held in May.